flashcordon/big-history/Systeme-Terre.md

 saturation of future greening in response to warmer temperature.

-- Greening increases the amount of photosynthetically active sunlight that is absorbed by vegetation and, thus, enhances productivity112,113
-- Enhanced vegetation productivity increases terrestrial carbon storage, slowing down anthropogenic climate warming117.
-For example, about 29% of anthropogenic CO2 emissions since the 1980s have been offset by the land carbon sink (2.5 ± 1.0 PgC year−1)111
-- Multiple lines of evidence,
-including analyses from DGVMs, atmospheric inversion models and the residual land sink (the mass balance residual of anthropogenic CO2 emissions, atmospheric CO2 growth rate and ocean CO2 budget), confirm the increasing magnitude of the global land carbon sink since the 1980s111
 - Vegetation greening modulates water cycling.
 Land water losses to the atmosphere occur through ET, which includes transpiration (60–90%